Inflect logo

 Natural Disaster Risk

-London, Canada has a Low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This low-risk environment is a key advantage for critical infrastructure hosting and business continuity planning.
+London, Canada has a low overall natural disaster risk profile, with an INFORM score of 2.7 out of 10 as of September 2025.
+The region is not prone to catastrophic events, which enhances its suitability for critical infrastructure and disaster recovery sites.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business